timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 #ADHD anchor Time-Blindness-Printable Public Domain
 # neurodiversity time friendly tool.

+Number 1 rule you round down to the nearest number of the 9 system

 This is a layered time-reference system for ADHD/time blindness.
 Different parts are meant for different energy levels.
 You do not need to use all systems at once.